Facebook Twitter Instagram

 John Adams Historical Society

-Diplomatic Assignments and The Treaty of Paris
+Diplomatic Assignments, the Treaty of Paris

 Diplomatic Assignments – Paris 1779 and Netherlands 1780

-Staff writerBy Staff writerJune 23, 2012Updated:October 23, 2016No Comments3 Mins Read
+Staff writerBy Staff writerJune 23, 2012Updated:September 24, 2023No Comments3 Mins Read

 Facebook Twitter Pinterest LinkedIn Tumblr Email